jarmokivekas/hotosm-activation-gis-resources/README.md

 # uMap collection of smaller dataset

-uMap is quick and easy to use tool for sharing geodata.
+[uMap](http://umap.openstreetmap.fr/) is quick and easy to use tool for sharing geodata.

+Some example usecases:

 - Give validators explicit areas of interest to validate, uMap has built-in josm remote and iD launcher.
+- Point experience mappers to cloud-covered areas novice mappers don't need to deal with bad imagery
-- display all Tasking Manager projects for an activation in one map.
+- display all Tasking Manager projects for an activation in one map to provide an overview
 - display areas where pre-made exports are available
 - display data that can be automatically update on the backend (see below)